 Welcome to the Silversurfers Book Club!

 Each season we share a selection of popular book titles and new releases which you may like to read.
-You can choose to read them on a tablet or as a paperback, and you can read them in your own time.
-As and when you are ready, it would be great if you could write a review of the book at the bottom of our comments section and share your feedback with all who have read and reviewed them on Silversurfers, and give it a star rating from 1-5.
+You can choose to read them on a tablet or an actual paperback, and you can read them in your own time.
+As and when you are ready, it would be great if you could write a review of the book at the bottom of our comments section and share your feedback with all who have read and reviewed them on Silversurfers.
+There’s nothing like a recommendation from a friend.

 SIMPLY CLICK ON THE IMAGE OF THE BOOK YOU FANCY AND YOU WILL BE DIRECTED TO THE BOOK ON AMAZON … most titles are under £4.00 to purchase and less on a Kindle!

-ENJOY YOUR READING AND DONT FORGET TO SHARE YOUR VIEWS WITH US BELOW
+ENJOY YOUR READING AND DON’T FORGET WE’D LOVE TO READ YOUR VIEWS BELOW … HAPPY READING!

 Latest posts by Sally - Silversurfer's Editor (see all)